 ***Animal Alliance primarily provides spay/neuter services for CATS.
+We offer services to dogs with priority given to pitbulls…as space allows with certain restrictions on breeds and sizes.
+Call for more information.
 Dog appointment priority given to pitbulls, pregnant/possibly pregnant dogs, and pyometra (infected uterus)***

-We provide some routine spay/neuter services for dogs as space allows, and recommend the following alternative options for dog spay/neuter surgery if we are booked:
+We recommend the following alternative options for dog spay/neuter surgery if we are booked:

 Penn Pet Clinic (Pennsauken, NJ): www.pennpetclinic.com 856-979-6585